 Perhaps my favourite update of the week is that I finally got around to making my terrain infinite.
 You can go on forever and ever and have plenty of terrain to keep you occupied.
 Right now it's a very naive process every frame:

-- Compute P, the chunk the player is located in.
+Compute , the chunk the player is located in.

-- If Q is nonempty, load n chunks from Q that have yet to be loaded.
+If is nonempty, load chunks from that have yet to be loaded.

 After implementing infinite terrain, I realized the performance was incredibly poor.
 After some investigation I found the major issue here was that my per-voxel data was too large.
 Originally I was sending over 9 floats per voxel: position, normal, texture coordinates.
 Two issues here: